-C. If you still can't enable the plug-in, the problem may be that Mail's private plug-ins folder is damaged and needs to be reset.
-Please follow the instructions below for the version of macOS that you're using:
+C. If you still can't enable the plug-in, or if Mail reports "Incompatible Plug-ins Disabled," the problem may be that Mail's private plug-ins folder is damaged and needs to be reset.
+Please see the instructions in Resetting Mail's Private Plug-Ins Folder.